reapbooster/reapbooster/README.md

 ## Hi there 👋

-I'm a Senior Fullstack developer with over 10 years of experience.
-My expertise is mainly with Drupal and other PHP based frameworks; although I've worked in IT infrastructure and even built some Android Apps.
+I'm a Senior Fullstack developer with 10+ years of experience specializing in Drupal and PHP frameworks, with a strong background in enterprise IT infrastructure and cybersecurity.

 ### Latest Work
 <p>